-In this advanced course for competitive players, scholars will learn to retrain how they think on given positions.
+In this advanced course for competitive players, scholars learn to retrain how they think on given positions.
 Inquiry-based analysis of high-level games and concepts will deepen the scholar's understanding of the game.
-Topics such as gambits, compensation, the art of attacking, and endgame theory will be addressed.
-Scholars will participate in regulated tournament-style competitions as well.
+Topics such as gambits, compensation, the art of attacking, and endgame theory are addressed.
+Scholars participate in regular tournament-style competitions as well.